 Severe abdominal pain can be an indicator of a serious health problem.

 Kidney stones or infections can cause pain in the back and stomach regions.

 Problems with other internal organs can also cause this combination of symptoms.

 Gallstones, appendicitis, diverticulitis or liver failure can cause back and stomach pain in some patients.

 Make sure to get a thorough check up if you are suffering from severe and unexplained stomach pain.

 The stomach is part of the digestive system.
 This system is greatly influenced by emotional and physical stress.
 This is why we often lose our appetite when we are stressed or sick.
 The stomach pain we feel might be a result of physical pain in the back.

 Severe back pain can be physically and emotionally distressing.
 The actual pain can cause our digestive tracts to suffer.
 Of course, the emotional aspect of back pain can have an identical effect on our stomach and intestines.
 Pain in the back might be primary, but its effects on other bodily systems can also be debilitating.

 These 2 conditions are like twin tortures, particularly when they flare up at the same time They seem to enjoy each others company, much to the dismay of many chronic pain sufferers.
 If you have a chronic back pain condition and also suffer from some sort of abdominal symptoms, do not be surprised.
 The physical and emotional effects of dorsalgia can make our entire bodily system into a wreck.

 I know from experience that my very sensitive stomach was related to my back pain.
 I had a difficult time with many foods and became a very finicky eater.
-Now, even though my back ache has returned, I can still eat anything I want.
+Now that I am cured, I can still eat anything I want.
 I have literally traveled around the world and eaten things I never would have thought possible during my years of suffering with the ongoing misery of back and stomach pain.
+Life is so much better without the back and stomach pain.